Treasure Island Las Vegas

 It may be called Treasure Island, but that doesn't mean you should pack your pickax and shovel and hope to return home with a wooden chest filled with riches.
-What you will return home with, however, is a renewed sense of adventure and a pretty good pirate tale to tell.
-Every 90 minutes Treasure Island gives you a free ticket to the past, courtesy of a state-of-the-art sea battle, which pits the sensual Sirens of TI against bare-chested pirates of the Bull Ship.
+What you will return home with, however, is a renewed sense of adventure and some pretty cool photos of the pirate ships out front in Sirens Cove.

-Inside the $700 million-dollar resort, get lost in a Caribbean paradise complete with a recently redesigned lobby and refreshed guest rooms.
-All this primping resulted in a recent AAA Four Diamond Award in recognition for Treasure Island's distinguished elegance and luxury.
-And of course there's also the casino, spa, salon, tropical pool and an elegant wedding chapel.
+Inside the resort, which recently underwent an $85 million renovation, get lost in a Caribbean paradise complete with a redesigned lobby and refreshed guest rooms.
+And of course, there's also the casino, spa, salon, tropical pool and elegant wedding chapel.
 Not to mention the numerous shops offering up everything from pirate booty to exclusive merchandise from the Cirque du Soleil Mystère store.

-Ideal For: Anyone who likes to mix luxury with 18th-century pirate fights.
+Ideal For: Luxury lovers who want to search for their own treasure among the slot machines and gaming tables.
 It's also great for couples whose dream has always been to get married aboard a pirate ship.

-Accommodations: 2,884 recently renovated guest rooms, including 220 suites
+Accommodations: More than 2,800 renovated guest rooms, including 220 suites.

 Claim to Fame: Sirens Cove

-Casino Stats: 90,000-plus square feet of blackjack, craps, roulette, poker, slots and more
+Casino Stats: More than 95,000 square feet of blackjack, craps, roulette, poker, slots and more.